ABOUT ME

 I was born in Chicago, but grew up in Hong Kong.
 From a young age I heard stories about Australia from my mother and grandmother, who have roots in Far North Queensland dating back to the gold rush.
 I came to Australia at the age of seven and a half speaking only Chinese.
 When I learnt to read in English I felt reborn.
 It was then I decided I wanted to be a writer.

 My Melbourne primary school had a wonderful library.
 I read all the classics, including Great Expectations, Jane Eyre and Little Women.
-Works such as Little House in the Big Woods and The Diary of Anne Frank were a revelation in their emotional honesty.
+Works such as Little House in the Big Woods and The Diary of Anne Frank were a revelation.
 I’ve loved the riveting power of storytelling ever since.

 My first unpublished manuscripts were semi-autobiographical novels.
 “The Early Life of a Chinese Girl who Goes to Australia” (1998) and “The Making of Ruby Lee” (2002-2006) were based on memories of my early childhood in Hong Kong and my experiences in Australia as a migrant from the mid-1970s to 1990.
-The manuscripts were well received by major Australian publishers, selected by Carmel Bird for mentorship in the inaugural Australia Council – Emerging Artists Initiative (1999-2000) and longlisted for the HarperCollins/Varuna Awards (2005-2006).
+The manuscripts were well received by major Australian publishers and selected by Carmel Bird for mentorship in the inaugural Australia Council – Emerging Artists Initiative (1999-2000).
+They were also longlisted for the HarperCollins/Varuna Awards (2005-2006).

 “Dying for Yum Cha” was awarded Honorable Mention in the Mainstream/Literary Short Story category of the 89th Annual Writer’s Digest Writing Competition (August 2020), longlisted for the Bridport Short Story Prize (September 2021, top 5%) and longlisted for the [untitled] Short Story Competition (October 2021).